OutSystems/OutSystems.ExternalLibraries.SDK-templates/templates/mtls/README.md

 #### **Solution:**

-You will need to update the NSwag template file to match the runtime used by your local NSwag installation.
+You will need to update the .Net binaries being used by NSwag to point to the version of .Net you are using.

-1.  **Check your NSwag runtime version** by running the following command:
+1.  **Update your NSwag .Net 8 rbinaries** by running the following command:
     ```powershell
-    nswag version
+    nswag version /runtime:Net80
     ```

-2.  **Open the template file:** `MySwaggerComfig.nswag.template`.

-3.  **Update the runtime property.** Change the value of `"runtime"` to reflect the version you found in step 1.
-For example, if `nswag version` showed `Net90`, your configuration file should look like this:
+2.  **Update the runtime property.** Change the value of `"runtime"` to ensure the version matches that which you found in step 1.
+For example, if `nswag version` showed `Net80`, your configuration file should look like this:
     ```json
-    "runtime": "Net90"
+    "runtime": "Net80"
     ```